igorski/bitmappery/README.md

 ## WebAssembly

-BitMappery can also use WebAssembly to increase performance of image manipulation.
+BitMappery can also use WebAssembly to _potentially_ increase performance of image manipulation.
+WebAssembly filtering is a user controllable feature in the preferences pane, as long as the `.env` file has set support for `VITE_ENABLE_WASM_FILTERS` to true.

 The source code is C based and compiled to WASM using [Emscripten](https://github.com/emscripten-core/emscripten).
 Because this setup is a little more cumbersome, the repository contains precompiled binaries in the _./src/wasm/bin/_-folder meaning you can omit this setup if you don't intend to make changes to these sources.

 If you do wish to make contributions on this end, to compile the source (_/src/wasm/_) C-code to WASM, you will first need to prepare your environment (note the last _source_ call does not permanently update your paths):